byoungd/English-level-up-tips/part-4/week-1.md

 I was very happy that I could finish it after more than a year of continuous development, instead of giving up halfway.

-Today’s lesson was very long, but fortunately，it is over now.
+Today’s lesson was very long, but fortunately，it is `OVER` now.

 Thank you for your attention and I hope you learned something useful.